rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Note on title: <CITE>The words "how to discerne Gods answers to our prayers" on the title page are in square brackets</CITE>
 >(*Source of information reads*: A treatise wherein this case [how to discerne Gods answers to our prayers] is briefly resolved.)

-<a name="0.4.355.2">0.4.355.2</a> **Alternative rule**.
-Omit the square brackets.
+<a name="0.4.355.2">0.4.355.2</a> *Optionally*, omit the square brackets.
 Make an explanatory note if considered important for identification.

 >Date of publication: <CITE>MDCCLXXV</CITE>
 >Note on publication statement: <CITE>On title page, the date of publication is enclosed by square brackets</CITE>
 >(*Source of information reads*: [MDCCLXXV])

-<a name="0.4.355.3">0.4.355.3</a> **Alternative rule**.
-Square brackets present in the source may be retained if they indicate interpolation and are important for meaning and clarity.
+<a name="0.4.355.3">0.4.355.3</a> *Optionally*, square brackets present in the source may be retained if they indicate interpolation and are important for meaning and clarity.
 If retained, make an explanatory note.

 ### 0.4.36 Virgules